Board Policies and Administrative Procedures

 2. Principals shall make copies of the School Code of Student Conduct available to students, parents/guardians and staff, on the school’s website and in print if requested.

-3. Principals shall review the School Code of Conduct with the School Council annually.
+3. Principals shall review the School Code of Student Conduct with the School Council annually.

 4. Schools shall review the School Code of Student Conduct with all students annually.